unlikelyUsual/developer-testing/README.md

+# Property Search

-# Next.js with Prisma, MySQL, and Apollo Client
+## Built with Next.js with Prisma, MySQL, and Apollo Client

 This repository contains a sample setup for a Next.js application using Prisma as the ORM, MySQL as the database, and Apollo Client for GraphQL.